georgebabarus/magento-filesystem-extension/docs/source/custom-development/extensibility.rst

 Extend filesystem to achieve more from your shop
 ================================================

-The core module Bb_Storage offers the underlying structure of configuring new directories in the Magento application and mapping them to a remote or local filesystem.
+The core module Bb_Filesystem offers the underlying structure of configuring new directories in the Magento application and mapping them to a remote or local filesystem.

 Basically, you have to decide if one directory is stored locally or on a cloud storage service, by creating a configuration mapping in env.php file.

 Built with extensibility in mind
 --------------------------------

-Any remote filesystem service can work on top of Bb_Storage, as long as an integration driver extension is developed for the particular service.
+Any remote filesystem service can work on top of Bb_Filesystem, as long as an integration driver extension is developed for the particular service.

 In case a driver extension is missing from marketplace, it can be developed implementing \\Bb\\Storage\\Api\\Filesystem\\DriverInterface and register it under di.xml.